 Our liquid biopsy is a non-invasive blood test that requires no surgical intervention.
 It can detect circulating tumour cells and circulating free DNA in the blood.
 This has the potential to identify and diagnose certain forms of cancer, and can also be used to monitor a cancer’s progression.

-These tests can detect circulating tumour cells.
-These are cells that have detached from the original tumour and passed into the blood, the lymph system, or another part of the body, with the potential to create a second tumour.
+As the name suggests, our circulating tumour cell (CTC) tests detect CTCs in the blood or lymph.
+CTCs are cells that have detached from the original tumour and passed into the blood, the lymph system, or another part of the body, with the potential to create a second tumour.

 Researchers have made significant progress in detecting and isolating these cells, but circulating tumour cells tests are not yet 100% accurate.
 Studies have found that in people with certain types of cancer – of the breast, prostate, pancreas, colon and skin – our test is 87% sensitive and 83% specific for circulating tumour cells (Papasotiriou I. et al, 2015).
 This means that our test will correctly return a positive result for 87% of the time, and will correctly return a negative result 83% of the time.